Your guide to hosting the ultimate Olympics party | CNN Underscored

 Demdaco Patriotic Star Platter Multi ($34.75; target.com)

-Fill this patriotic tray with chips and dip, or cookies studded with red, white and blue M&Ms.
+Fill this patriotic tray with chips and dip, or cookies studded with red, white and blue M&M’s.

 Team USA Oreo, Team USA Chips Ahoy! & Red, White & Blue Sour Patch Kids Variety Pack ($39.96; amazon.com)